“When I sell my body for money I am shameless, but when they sell their country for cash they become MPs”

 “The rich men using the agency were all the same.
 The more respectable their public persona, the more disgraceful their behaviour behind closed doors.
 Most are married, some were violent towards me and a higher number than you think carry a range of Sexually Transmitted Infections.”

-As I delve further into her lifestyle I am surprised by her constant laughter and matter-of-fact answers.
+Our conversation jumps from one subject to the other, the two constants being her laughter and matter-of-fact answers.
 She giggles at some of the “weird” sexual behaviours of her clients and the experiences she has had of the “champagne and diamonds” lifestyle enjoyed by the Kenyan upper class.

 “I have stayed in every famous hotel in Nairobi.
 When I was with the escort agency I was even taken to many of the famous resorts in other parts of Kenya.
 Some of my friends are envious and many used to be excited when I returned with the free soaps and creams from all those places.”